Probability of Success for Dual Endpoints (PFS & OS)

 Example Using Median Times

-We begin by directly inputting the median times and probabilities of death before progression into the script as user parameters.
-Refer to the table below for the definitions of these user-defined parameters.
+One option is to directly input the median times and probabilities of death before progression into the script as user parameters.
+Refer to the table below for the definitions and example values of these user-defined parameters.

 User parameter | Definition | Value |